-It’s a cold morning, .
+It’s a cold morning, the kind that makes you want to crawl right back to your bed.
 You think, as you gingerly make your way to the kitchen and assemble your coffee.
 After hours of opening your eyes, staring out the window, closing them again, getting lost in your dreams, waking up and repeating the cycle.

 Until you realize, this can get better.

 Your morning can get even better than the comfort of a mattress enveloping you; the rectangular consistency of soft cotton is like the promise of an endless love.
 The thick woolly blanket, your mother stitched years ago and made you pack in a suitcase that was already brimming with pieces of your past.
 The beautiful flower petals, the leaves, the little red cherries and every tiny detail your mother spent hours knitting, spread over you promise protection.
 It offers a fierce protection, unfailing against the cold.
 Your pillow with a picture of your favourite moment of city life captured; the one you spotted the minute you stepped in the store.

 The store which you found on a chat room for collectors, which you printed out the directions to, the store you spend hours, winding down several allies for.
 The same pillow case you purchased from the man with brown spectacles that enlarges those gentle blue eyes, both traits which reminded you of your grandfather, whom you encountered at the age of five, when you slipped into a room out of sheer boredom.

 All of these come together and keep you safe on this Sunday morning.
 They give you a sense of relief and a feeling of safety.
 It instills in you a feeling of peace and calm, despite the turbulent week you had up until the night before.
 Your haven!